-The competition laws in Guernsey and Jersey are modelled on the competition provisions in the Treaty on the Functioning of the EU.
-The Channel Islands' legislation places certain obligations on CICRA and the Royal Court in each island when applying the competition laws:

-- In Jersey, Article 60 of the Competition (Jersey) Law 2005 provides that so far as possible questions arising in relation to competition must be dealt with in a manner that is consistent with the treatment of corresponding questions arising under EU competition law; and - In Guernsey, Section 54 of The Competition (Guernsey) Ordinance, 2012 provides that CICRA and the Royal Court must take into account the principles laid down by, and any relevant decisions of, the European courts in respect of corresponding questions arising under EU competition law.
+The competition law in Jersey is modelled on the competition provisions in the Treaty on the Functioning of the EU.
+Jersey legislation places certain obligations on the Authority and the Royal Court when applying the competition laws.
+Article 60 of the Competition Law provides that so far as possible questions arising in relation to competition must be dealt with in a manner that is consistent with the treatment of corresponding questions arising under EU competition law.

-As noted above, CICRA must endeavour to ensure that, as far as possible, competition matters arising in the Channel Islands are dealt with in a manner consistent with - or, at least, that takes account of - the treatment of corresponding questions under EU competition law.
+As noted above, the Authority must endeavour to ensure that, as far as possible, competition matters arising in Jersey are dealt with in a manner consistent with - or, at least, that takes account of - the treatment of corresponding questions under EU competition law.
 Relevant sources include judgments of the European Court of Justice or General Court, decisions taken and guidance published by the European Commission, and interpretations of EU competition law by courts and competition authorities in the EU Member States.
-Article 60 and Section 54, however, do not prevent us from departing from EU precedents where this is appropriate in light of the particular circumstances of the Channel Islands.
+Article 60, however, does not prevent the Authority from departing from EU precedents where this is appropriate in light of the particular circumstances of Jersey.

-2 Applications for Guidance and Exemptions
+2. Applications for Guidance and Exemptions

-The competition laws in the Channel Islands provide that businesses can seek guidance from CICRA on whether planned courses of action would be considered an anti-competitive arrangement or an abuse of dominance.
+The competition laws in Jersey provide that businesses can seek guidance from the Authority on whether planned courses of action would be considered an anti-competitive arrangement or an abuse of dominance.